simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

 	@Autowired
 	ChatClient chatClient;
 ```
 19. Add a `callModel` method.
-Define two String parameters for the prompt and model to use.
+Define a String parameter for the prompt:
 ```
     public String callModel(String prompt ) {